Nuclear kinetic density from ab initio theory: Abstract

 {\bf Methods:} The nonlocal nuclear densities are derived from the NCSM one-body densities calculated in second quantization.
 We present a review of COM contaminated and translationally invariant nuclear densities.
 We then derive an analytic expression for the kinetic density using these nonlocal densities, producing an \textit{ab initio} kinetic density.

 {\bf Results:} The ground state nonlocal densities of \textsuperscript{4,6,8}He, \textsuperscript{12}C, and \textsuperscript{16}O are used to compute the kinetic densities of the aforementioned nuclei.
-The impact of the COM removal technique in the densities is discussed.
+The impact of COM removal techniques in the density are discussed and compared to a procedure applied in DFT.
 The results of this work can be extended to other fundamental quantities in DFT.

 {\bf Conclusions:} The use of a general nonlocal density allows for the calculation of fundamental quantities taken as input in theories such as DFT.
-This allows benchmarking of procedures for COM removal in different many-body techniques.
+This allows benchmarking COM removal procedures and provides a bridge for comparison between \textit{ab initio} and DFT many-body techniques.